Today's Articles

 In 1900 Reverend Matthew Anderson, speaking at the annual Hampton Negro Conference in Virginia, said that "...the lines along most of the avenues of wage-earning are more rigidly drawn in the North than in the South.
 There seems to be an apparent effort throughout the North, especially in the cities, to debar the colored worker from all the avenues of higher remunerative labor, which makes it more difficult to improve his economic condition even than in the South."

-In the late summer and autumn of 1917, racial tensions became more violent and known as the Red Summer.
-This period was defined by violence and prolonged rioting between Blacks and whites in major United States cities.
+In the late summer and autumn of 1917, racial tensions became more violent and were known as the Red Summer.
+This period was defined by violence and prolonged rioting between Blacks and whites in central United States cities.
 The reasons for this violence vary.
 Cities that were affected by the violence included Washington, D.C., Chicago, Omaha, Knoxville, Tennessee, and Elaine, Arkansas, a small rural town 70 miles southwest of Memphis.
 The race riots peaked in Chicago, for the most violence and death occurred there during the riots.
 The authors of The Negro in Chicago, a study of race relations and a race riot, an official report from 1922 on race relations in Chicago, concluded that many factors led to the violent outbursts in Chicago.
-Principally, many Blacks were assuming the jobs of white men who went to go fight in World War I.
+Principally, many Blacks were assuming the jobs of white men who went to fight in World War I.

 New Poem Each Day